 - Rebates: A rebate is an amount that’s returned or refunded to customers after their initial purchase.
 Often used for large-ticket items, the most common form is a mail-in rebate.
 An example of this would be listing a price as “$349.99 after rebate.”

 - Free Shipping: Increasingly popular among online business owners, free shipping fully removes the shipping cost associated with any order from the customers.
-Many merchants offer free shipping for a certain order amount, such as “Free shipping when you spend $49.95.”
+To make up for costs, many merchants offer free shipping over a certain order amount, such as $49.

-Learning Which Discounts Work for You
+Making Discounts Work for Your Business